bruneval/molgw.org/docs/input_variables.md

 **Description:**

-Sets the basis set For Pople sets, use 6-31G for instance or 6-31+G\*.
+Sets the basis set.
+For Pople sets, use 6-31G for instance or 6-31+G\*.
 For Dunning sets, use aug-cc-pVTZ for instance.
 Note that Pople sets are to be used with gaussian_type='cart' One may use ones own basis sets provided that the files are labeled X_mybasisset where X is the element.
+Use 'even_tempered' for a systematic even-tempered basis.

 ---